Article

 Submitting generic proposals

 Clients want to see that you took the time to write a custom proposal.
 It shows your interest in the project.
 They can tell when you use a copy-and-paste proposal that doesn't have any specific points about the job.
-Adding these details and personalizing your proposal help it stand out to clients and win jobs.

 Having an incomplete or outdated profile